Divyansh2602/ciphermind/README.md

 ## 🎤 Key Talking Points

 > *"Every message is AES-256-GCM encrypted using the browser's native Web Crypto API — the same standard used by Signal and TLS 1.3 — with zero external cryptographic dependencies.
 PBKDF2 at 100,000 iterations makes brute-force attacks computationally infeasible.
 Every message gets a unique random IV so identical inputs always produce completely different ciphertexts.
 The Crypto Inspector lets you click any message and see the real IV, HMAC signature, and ciphertext.
-The vision model can read uploaded images and PDF documents including tables, charts, and diagrams.
-All of this runs on completely free infrastructure."*
+You can speak your message using the mic button and the AI response can be read back to you — all powered by browser-native APIs with no additional cost."*

 ---